krittaprot/kaggle-gemma-peft/README.md

 ## Contributions
 We welcome contributions from the community to enhance the model's performance and expand its applicability.
 Please refer to the contributing guidelines before making a submission.

+## Authors
+- Krittaprot Tangkittikun
+- Kevin Simon Ireri Kori
+- James Mbugua Mungai

 ## License
-This project is released under [insert appropriate license here], which allows for liberal use and modification of the software.
+This project is released under the MIT License, which allows for liberal use and modification of the software.

 ## Acknowledgements
 We would like to acknowledge the contributions of the open-source community and the developers of the Gemma LLM for making this project possible.